AddyMills/Addys-Guitar-Hero-Toolkit/README.md

 A GH2 style MIDI will also work.
 However, since there are no drum animations found inside those MIDIs, there will not be any animations made for him.
 The left-hand stuff will work though!

+Forcing HO/POs using the notes directly above the playable notes as in RB, including on Medium and Easy if you wanted to.
+The script will assume you're using a 170 ho/po threshold like RB, but that can be overridden if you're using a different HOPO setting in GHTCP.
+To change the logic of the script with a different threshold, simply add the hopo threshold in ticks after calling the script and mid.
+For example "MidQbGen greengrassreal.mid 250" will handle the midi as if the hopo threshold was set to 250 in-game.
+If a note is forced on and off, the forcing will be ignored entirely.

+When adding songs to GHTCP, it's highly recommended to use a slightly different HO/PO threshold of 2.8 or 2.85 (technically 2.8235, but GHTCP only allows you to set it in increments of 0.05.
+You can change this using QueenBee for now if you really want to get precise).
+The way GH3 calculates hopos is using the following formula: 1/(4\*x).
+Any note slower than this number will result in a strummed note.
+The default is 2.95.
+1/(4\*2.95) is 11.8 so slightly slower than 1/12th note.
+HMX's default of 170 converts to roughly 11.3 which I find is better.
+Fast BPM triplets will sometimes have strummed notes in there using the default GH3 HO/PO value.

 ## Roadmap

 There are a lot of things that can be pulled from an RB MIDI that can be used inside a GH3 song.
 Here is what I plan to include at some point: